-■ Aluminum wheels (if equipped)
+Aluminum wheels (if equipped)

-- Remove any dirt immediately by using a neutral detergent.
+Remove any dirt immediately by using a neutral detergent.
 Do not use hard brushes or abrasive cleaners.
 Do not use strong or harsh chemical cleaners.
-Use the same mild detergent and wax as used on the paint. - Do not use detergent on the wheels when they are hot, for example after driving for long distance in the hot weather. - Wash detergent from the wheels immediately after use.
+Use the same mild detergent and wax as used on the paint.

-■ Bumpers and side moldings
+Bumpers and side moldings